privacyguides/privacyguides.org/docs/ai-chatbots.md

 #### Cloud providers

-- Should not retain your chat.
+- Should not retain your chats.
 - Should be accessible anonymously (Tor Browser Safest security level).
 - Providers should only have open-weights models that they self-host.
 - Should not be rate-limited.

 #### Local solutions

-- Should provide one-click installer.
+- Should provide a one-click installer.
 - Should have a built-in model downloader option.
 - Should be customizable (allow modifying the system prompt, temperature, etc.).